guyyaffear/HW-bamazon/README.md

 - [npm](https://www.npmjs.com/get-npm)
 - [MySQL](https://www.mysql.com/)

 You need to make your own copy of the MySQL database to run this app.
 Use `bamazon-seeds.sql` to create an initial database.
-Then, in `retail-customer.js` and `retail-manager.js`, enter the connection information and credentials to your database.
+Then, in `bamazonCustomer.js` and `bamazonManager.js`,and `bamazonSupervisor.js`, enter the connection information and credentials to your database.

 ## Customer and manager database views

-This app provides a view into the store database from the perspective of both customers and store managers.
+This app provides a view into the store database from the perspective of both customers and store managers and Supervisor.

 _Note: You may need to widen your terminal window to see the entire table properly formatted._